-- Ensure the client has an appointment arranged with own General Practitioner (GP) for follow up INR prior to discharge to ensure continuity of care and safe handover. - Fax client discharge summary to GP.
+- Ensure the client has an appointment arranged with own General Practitioner (GP) prior to discharge to ensure continuity of care. - Fax client discharge summary to GP. - Ensure discharge summary highlights any clinical risks that have been identified and require handover